-The Broadland Community Clear Up was re-started in September to coincide with the Great British September Clean initiative (Organised by the Keep Britain Tidy Group) which ran nationally from 11th to 27th September.
+The Big South Norfolk Litter Pick scheme was re-started in September (having been suspended since March) to coincide with the Great British September Clean initiative (Organised by the Keep Britain Tidy Group) which ran nationally from 11th to 27th September.

-Due to the prevailing Covid-19 guidance on social distancing and the uncertainty around further restrictions, the scheme was not widely promoted, rather the focus was on contacting groups and parishes that have previously participated on a regular basis.
-The low take-up may suggest a degree of nervousness by residents towards meeting in groups and also some scepticism as to whether planned events would proceed.
+Due to the prevailing Covid-19 guidance on social distancing and the uncertainty around further restrictions, the scheme was not widely promoted, rather the focus was on contacting groups and parishes that have previously taken part.
+The low take up may suggest a degree of nervousness by residents towards meeting in groups and also some scepticism as to whether planned events would proceed.